AdaCore/spark2014/docs/ug/spark_2014.rst

 #. the elaboration code after ``begin``

-For a package, the rule is that if you explicitly turn SPARK_Mode Off for any part, then all the following parts must have SPARK_Mode Off.
+For a package, the rule is that if you explicitly turn SPARK_Mode Off for any part, then all the following parts cannot have SPARK_Mode On.
 Note that this may require repeating a pragma SPARK_Mode (Off) in the body.
 For example, if we have a configuration pragma SPARK_Mode (On) that turns the mode on by default everywhere, and one particular package spec has pragma SPARK_Mode (Off), then that